What is dysthymic disorder or persistent depressive disorder (PDD)?

 Can PDD be prevented or avoided?

 In general, PDD and other forms of depression are conditions that cannot be prevented.
-There are lifestyle changes you can make that can boost your mood and minimize symptoms.
+There are lifestyle changes you can make that can boost your mood and minimize symptoms, including:

 PDD can be treated with an antidepressant medicine.
 This type of medicine helps relieve depression.
 Antidepressants don’t cause people to feel “high,” and they are not habit-forming.

 It may take weeks or months before you and your doctor know whether an antidepressant is helping you.
 It is important for you to take the medicine exactly as your doctor tells you.
 If the antidepressant helps you feel better, you may need to take this medicine for several years.
 You should continue to take the medicine, even if you begin to feel better.
-If you stop taking the medicine, you may get depressed again.
+Never stop the medicine without first discussing it with your doctor.

 Should I see a counselor too?